bwt-dev/bwt/README.md

 You can use bwt with pruning, but:

-1. You will have to provide a rescan date that is within the range of non-pruned blocks, or use `none` to disable rescanning entirely (see [here](#rescan-policy--wallet-birthday)).
+1. You will have to provide a [rescan date](#rescan-policy--wallet-birthday) that is within the range of non-pruned blocks, or use `none` to disable rescanning entirely.

 2. Electrum needs to be run with `--skipmerklecheck` to tolerate missing SPV proofs for transactions in pruned blocks.